ASKurz/Experimental-design-and-the-GLMM/README.md

 ## Things the book will contain:

 * data sets saved as external files for all analyses in the book
-* code for all analyses in the book
+* code for all analyses and figures in the book
 * discussions on topics like
   - effect sizes,
   - simulation-based power analyses,